ncu-dart/Dynamic_Ensemble/README.md

 2.if you want to try my method on your own dataset set as follow

-    preprocessed the dataset as you wish and the first colum should be the label of the instances
+    preprocessed the dataset as you wish

+    the first colum should be the label of the instances and save the files to csv

     set classnumber to the numbers of class in your dataset